By: Puranjay Singh Last updated: 20 September 2017

 When you change the sales process based on the needs of the prospect.
 In digital terms, this often includes personalization to “adapt” the sales process to the customer’s requirements.

-A technology that blocks ads on a page (such as AdBlock or UBlock).
+This marketing term refers to a technology that blocks ads on a page (such as AdBlock or UBlock).
 This can impact publishers negatively.
 As per IAB, roughly 26% of desktop users have adblock of some sort.

 A way to group together different ads - a term usually used in Google AdWords.